 - The Alan D. Engelsman and Penny Lu Engelsman Scholarship is a one-time scholarship awarded to a high school senior who will be pursuing an education major in theatre, technical theatre, playwriting or English.

-7. John L. Dales & George Heller Memorial Scholarships: The John L. Dales Scholarship Competition has awarded more than $6 million to more than 1,632 members for study in higher education.
+John L. Dales & George Heller Memorial Scholarships: Since its inception, the John L. Dales Scholarship Competition has awarded more than $6 million to more than 1,632 SAG-AFTRA members for study in higher education.
 Recipients must be experienced members who need further education in theatre at a U.S. accredited university, college, junior college, or trade/vocational school.